TowerBR/backup_software_testing/test_08_Evernote_kairasku_branches.md

 * In this test, as in Test 7, the **hash window** compilation showed a slightly better performance.

-* The Evernote database optimization command, which basically consists of a general reindexing, again strongly impacted the backup.
-This is only feasible if the Duplicacy prune command is synchronized with the Evernote optimization command.
+* The Evernote database optimization command, which basically consists of a general reindexing, strongly impacted the results again.
+The backup is only feasible if the Duplicacy prune command is synchronized with the Evernote optimization command.

 ##